 Second Helpings Monthly Donor Program

-We know that each day, 1 in 8 Middle Tennesseans including 1 in 7 children are at risk of going hungry.
+We know that each day, 1 in 8 Middle and West Tennesseans are at risk of going hungry.
 Become a monthly donor, and join a special group of supporters who understand the importance of recurring, dependable financial support.
 It’s these steady gifts that help us keep our promise to our neighbors in need.

 As a Second Helpings Member, you help sustain our role as the primary and most reliable source of food for children, families, and seniors struggling with hunger in Middle and West Tennessee.